hdShang/arxiv-daily/docs/cs-LG/2025-05-05/papers/250502714v1-less-is-more-efficient-weight-farcasting-with-1-layer-neural-network.md

 ---
 layout: default
-title: Less is More: Efficient Weight Farcasting with 1-Layer Neural Network
+title: "Less is More: Efficient Weight Farcasting with 1-Layer Neural Network"
 ---

 # Less is More: Efficient Weight Farcasting with 1-Layer Neural Network